digi-ron/AU-Falcon-SPUD-Project/Electrical/Fuses/Fuses.md

 ---
-description: fuse information and minimum viable fuses for the 1999-2002 Ford Falcon AU
+description: fuse information and minimum viable fuses for the 1999-2002 Ford Falcon AU, including diagrams and parts tables
 ---

 # Fuses & Relays